m21ark/ldts/docs/REPORT.md

 > **Problem in Context**
 >
->  We need a effective way to update the position of each element in the arena every game tick
+>  We need an effective way to update the position of each element in the arena every game tick
 >
 >  **The Pattern**
 >